abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Numbers do have multiplicative inverses, but they are fractions, thus not natural e.g. the inverse of 2 is 1/2.

-Real numbers also don't have inverses for all numbers (think about which one is missing).
+Real numbers also don't have inverses for all numbers (which one is missing?).

 ---

 **Task 4:** Prove that **AND** $∧$ is associative by expanding the formula $(A ∧ B) ∧ C = A ∧ (B ∧ C)$ with all possible values.

+We can prove this by drawing what we call a *truth table* (more info in the next chapter).

 | A | B | C | A ∧ B | (A ∧ B) ∧ C | B ∧ C | A ∧ (B ∧ C) |
 |---|---|---|-------|-------------|-------|-------------|